PascalCorpsman/mini_projects/miniprojects/GIT_gui/Readme.md

 Capabilities:

-only thing that is working is the "force" and "Include Tags" checkbox as also the branch selecting
+Only thing that is working is the "force" and "Include Tags" checkbox as also the branch selecting